Last Updated: April 5, 2021

 When can I get the vaccine?

-- Individuals 65+; or individuals with at least two comorbidities
+- Individuals with at least one certain medical condition

-- Early education and K-12 workers, transit, utility, food and agriculture, sanitation, public works, and public health workers
+- Transit, utility, grocery, food and agriculture, sanitation, public works, and public health workers

 VACCINE SIDE EFFECTS & SAFETY